nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

-After some trial of esecution a comparison between the oprimizer is provided, both with the use of the evaluate function described in the testing section above and with the f1_score function.
+After some trial of esecution was done a comparison between the oprimizer, both with the use of the evaluate function described in the testing section above and with the f1_score function.

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/accuracy/Accuracy1.png)

-Moreover was applied a change contemporary in the number of nodes per layer and into the number of epochs of run usinf the Adam optimizer.
+Moreover was applied a change contemporary in the number of nodes for each layer and for the number of epochs of run using the Adam optimizer.
 In that case an improvement in the learning curve shows up, and is reported in the following gif, where the plots are refered to a number of epoch of run respectevely of 5,10 and 25.

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/Variating_numepoch_and_neurons/5zvq2b.gif)